 (Six Flags Hurricane Harbor)

 Here is the review of Six Flags Hurricane Harbor.
 The adjacent water park to Six Flags Magic Mountain.
 Now this technically is a seperate entitie as it has a seperate admission so you can't just go in whenever you want (Lame.
 They should really change that).
-However I still do take a visit to Six Flags Hurricane Harbor every year due to free tickets.
+However I still try and visit every year thanks to getting the Season Pass (it's been harder to find that time recently).
 While there's nothing particuarly exciting about this water park, I just really like it for some reason.
 Their water slide collection, while it may be pretty ordinary, is pretty kickass.

 The Major Waterslides